Fractured Magic: Chapter Sixteen

 Roman and the orinians have to find their way off Unity's island.

 She broke the surface of the water only for the waves to push her back down.
 She couldn’t even feel the cold anymore.
-She couldn’t feel anything, but she forced her muscles to move until she surfaced a second time, managing a few heaving breaths.
-It took a moment to orient herself, to turn so the cliff loomed above her.
-She swam toward it, keeping her eyes on Kieran and Ide’s forms on the beach, waiting.
+She couldn’t feel anything, but she forced her muscles to carry her up again.
+This time, she managed several great, heaving breaths, then took a moment to orient herself, spinning until the cliff loomed above her.
+She spotted Kieran and Íde’s forms on the beach, waiting and waving.

-Fortunately, Maebhe, Kieran, and Ide were quick, and Drys had the advantage of flight.
+Maebhe knew she had no choice.
+She staggered, at first, her limbs stiff, but the sight of the Enforcers finally spilling onto the beach spurred her on.
+Together, the orinians were quick and Drys had the advantage of flight.
 Though Maebhe’s entire body burned, the Enforcers had fallen far behind by the time their group reached the drain.

 “Ivey!”
 Maebhe shouted.

-The gate swung open for them and a grizzled, grayish head peeked out.
-Ivey stretched out his hand, catching Maebhe’s when she ran and jumped and hauling her up into the drain.
+The gate swung open and a grizzled, grayish head peeked out.
+Ivey stretched out his hand, catching Maebhe’s when she ran and jumped and hauling her surprisingly easily up into the drain.
+He was stronger than he looked.
 “Aim?” he asked her.
-When Maebhe only shook her head, he nodded, expression grim, and turned to help the others.
-Ide and Kieran were next.
-Dinara and Maebhe swapped places, Dinara helping Ivey while Maebhe squatted in the tunnel and shivered.
+When Maebhe only shook her head, he nodded, expression grim, and turned to help the others. Íde and Kieran were next.
+Dinara and Maebhe swapped places, Dinara helping Ivey while Maebhe squatted in place and shivered.

-In the end, the Enforcers reached them just as Ivey shut the grate and crammed his crowbar into the lock, jamming it from the inside.
+In the end, the Enforcers reached them just as Ivey crammed his crowbar into the gate’s lock, jamming it from the inside.
 Maebhe stuck her tongue out at the Enforcers on the beach below, but yelped and ducked further into the tunnel when one of them drew a gun.

 “Where’s Roman?”
 Dinara asked suddenly, making Maebhe trip over her own feet.
 When no one answered, she stopped, dug her heels in, and repeated, “Maebhe.
 Where’s Roman?”

 Dinara drew in a sharp breath.
-They’d stopped under a manhole, the light filtering down through the cracks around it falling on Dinara’s horrified expression.
+They’d stopped under a manhole, and the filtering light illuminated her horrified expression.
 “And you listened?!”
 She turned to Ivey.
-“We’re under the island now, right?
+“We’re under the regular part of the island now, right?
 Let me up.”

 “Let me up!”
 Dinara repeated.
-“I need to see what’s happening up there.
-That’s all.
-I won’t cause any trouble.
+“I won’t cause any trouble.
 I won’t go to the prison.
-I just want to see.”
+I just want to see what’s happening up there.”

 Unable to trust her own voice, Maebhe nodded.
 Her extremities were still numb, but she certainly felt the sting of tears behind her eyes.
 “Good luck.”

 “Thank you,” Dinara said.
-She stepped up onto Maebhe’s hand, then gasped when Maebhe hauled her up.
-She peeked the top of her head out first, making sure no one was around, then pulled herself up and through.
+She stepped up onto Maebhe’s hand, then squeaked when Maebhe hauled her up.
+She peeked the top of her head out first, making sure no one was around before pulling herself up and through.

-No one seemed to have any.
-The island was in disarray, the people in an uproar.
-Who knew when they’d last heard the prison’s bells ring like this.
-Dinara passed one woman wailing about escaped murderers. then a man assuring everyone the bells were a routine drill.
-On top of that, Unity guards patrolled the streets, their rifles resting on their shoulders, but whenever Dinara tried to ask them any questions, they simply told her not to worry and to get inside.
+She’d never seen the island in such a state of chaos.
+People were in an uproar, running from building to building or gathering in large, frantic groups.
+Dinara passed one woman wailing about escaped murderers, then a man assuring everyone that the warning bells were a routine drill.
+No one had any information.
+Certainly, no one mentioned a dark-eyed young man who may or may not have broken into the prison.
+Unity guards patrolled the streets, their rifles resting on their shoulders, but whenever Dinara tried to ask them any questions, they simply told her not to worry and to get inside.

-The people apparently took that to mean, “Get to the courthouse.”
+The people apparently took that to mean “Get to the courthouse.”
 They all flowed in that direction, only Dinara pushing against them like a salmon swimming upstream.
-When that became too conspicuous, she ducked into an alley, continued on by weaving between buildings.
-It was in one of these back alleys that she rounded a corner and collided bodily with someone — a sturdy someone who let out a familiar “oof.”
+When that became too conspicuous, she ducked into an alley and continued on by weaving between buildings.
+It was in one of these back alleys that she rounded a corner and collided bodily with someone—a sturdy someone who let out a familiar-sounding “oof.”

 Dinara stumbled back, more dazed at the voice than the actual collision.
 “Roman!” she cried.

-Roman clapped a hand over her mouth and pressed a finger to his lips, Dinara going cross-eyed when she noticed his tie, now tied tightly around his palm.
-Then she noticed his sleeve, torn and bloody.
-A bruise was blossoming along his cheekbone, but his eyes twinkled when he smiled at her.
-“It’s alright, it’s alright.
+Roman clapped a hand over her mouth and pressed a finger to his lips, Dinara going cross-eyed to look at his tie, which had been tied tightly around his palm.
+She then noticed his sleeve, stained a vibrant red.
+A bruise was blossoming along his cheekbone, too, but his eyes twinkled when he smiled at her.
+“It’s all right, it’s all right.
 It’s not as bad as it looks,” he whispered, not removing his uninjured hand from her mouth.
 “Di, what are you doing here?”

 “Back at the theater,” Dinara whispered.

 Roman nodded and took her hand, leading her back the way she’d come.
 Now that he was here, now that he’d taken the lead, her fear melted away.
-They wove slowly through the streets, Roman peering around every corner before pressing on, keeping them to alleys and avoiding the bigger Unity buildings — with their dark, inscrutable windows — entirely.
-They’d have to cross Main Street to get to the theater eventually, though, and Roman seemed to realize it would be easier to do so here on the outskirts than close to the courthouse, the beating heart of the island.
+He seemed so sure of himself—how could she be afraid?
+They wove slowly through the streets, Roman peering around every corner before pressing on, keeping them to alleys and avoiding the bigger Unity buildings—with their dark, inscrutable windows—entirely.
+They’d have to cross Central Avenue to get to the theater eventually, though, and Roman seemed to realize it would be easier to do so here on the outskirts than close to the courthouse.

-They waited for a break in foot traffic, made sure no guards were around, then dashed across the street together.
-But when Dinara felt Roman’s hand slip from hers, she looked back.
+They waited for a break in foot traffic, made sure no guards were around, then dashed across the street together, Dinara taking the lead.
+But when she felt Roman’s hand slip from hers, she looked back.

 She had never seen that expression on his face before.

-He’d frozen halfway across the street.
+He’d frozen halfway across the street, staring at something down the path.
 Dinara followed his gaze to a tall alfar man standing on the steps of a nearby building.
-He was certainly handsome — tall, blond, and broad-shouldered, but he had a stern look to him, with pale eyes and wicked scar curving up one cheek.
+He was certainly handsome—tall, blond, and broad-shouldered, but he had a stern look to him, with pale eyes and wicked scar curving up one cheek.
 Dinara looked at Roman again, feeling something uneasy churning in her stomach.

 “Roman,” she urged.
 At that, Roman finally moved again, shaking his head and slipping into the next alley.
-Dinara lingered, though, looking back at that alfar once more — and finding him looking her way, brow furrowed.
-He couldn’t have heard her.
+Dinara lingered, though, and looking back at that alfar once more—only to find him looking her way, brow furrowed.
 Uneasy, she swallowed and ran after Roman.

 She had questions, endless questions, but they’d have to wait a little longer.
 She tugged Roman down the path she’d come from, then to the partially-covered manhole.
-He nudged it aside with his foot, but before either of them could climb down, a voice called, “Hey!”
+He nudged it aside with his foot, but before either of them could climb down, a woman called, “Stop!”

-Roman and Dinara turned to find a maranet woman with red hair marching toward them, face twisted with fury.
-Guards flanked her on either side, and Dinara’s heart hammered to the beat of their steps.
+A maranet woman with red hair stood at the end of the alley, her face twisted with fury.
+Guards flanked her on either side, and Dinara’s heart hammered to the beat of their steps as they approached.
 Before she could ask Roman what they should do, he suddenly grabbed her from behind.
 She heard a click, then felt cold metal press to her temple.
-The woman froze, holding up a hand to halt the guards, as well.
+The woman froze, holding up a hand to halt the guards as well.

-“Good choice,” Roman called from behind her, his voice cold.
+“Good choice,” Roman called from behind Dinara, his voice cold.
 “What would the Magistrates say if you got a civilian killed?”

 The woman’s eyes narrowed.
 “You won’t shoot.
 It’s not your style.”

 Roman laughed, his breath warm against Dinara’s neck.
-It wasn’t his usual laugh; it was sharp, desperate.
+It wasn’t his usual laugh; it was sharp, cruel.
 For a terrible moment, she wondered: would he shoot?

 “You don’t know a thing about me,” Roman said to the woman, echoing Dinara’s own thoughts.
-But then he pulled Dinara closer, hand on her arm gentling, and whispered “Trust me,” only for them to hear.
+But then he drew Dinara closer, his hand on her arm gentling, and whispered “Trust me,” so soft that only she would hear.
 How could Dinara have doubted him?

 “Shit!” the woman swore, passing Dinara off to one of the guards and running to the drain.
 She didn’t bother climbing down herself, just stomped her foot and repeated, “Shit!”